-- Third-party bodily injury & property damage: If your black car gets into an accident, this part of the business insurance policy covers medical payments & expenses, loss of income, legal expenses, and funeral expenses (which hopefully will never be necessary).
-It also covers the replacement or repair of physical damage to their vehicle.
+- Third-party bodily injury & property damage: If your black car gets into an accident, this part of the business insurance policy covers medical payments & expenses (bodily injury), loss of income, legal expenses, and funeral expenses (which hopefully will never be necessary).
+It also covers the replacement or repair of physical damage to their vehicle (property damage).

 - Personal Injury Protection: Personal Injury Protection (PIP) is coverage that will pay for medical expenses and lost wages for you (the insured) and your passengers injured in an accident.
 It may also pay for funeral expenses.
 PIP pays whether or not you are at fault.